 "The stories I tell in my work always tend to come back to something based on my life.
-And I have to do it that way, because if I didn't no one would ever believe that life like this could happen for a girl like me.”
+And I have to do it that way, because if I didn't no one would ever believe that a life like this could happen for a girl like me.”

 You can’t fake fresh.

-Currently, Shannon is a Creative Director at Droga5, where she focuses on the creative vision for CoverGirl after a successful relaunch in the Fall of 2017.
-In addition to CoverGirl, she is also active in a number of diversity and inclusion programs, to include joining the teaching staff of the D5in10 Academy, contributing her time to endeavors such as Here Are All The Black People, and much more.
-Shannon’s time at Droga was preceded by a successful tenure as a Senior Creative Director at INVNT, a division of Time Inc where she focused on strategizing live, integrated lifestyle + beauty experiences for brands like the American Institute of Architects, Intel, SC Johnson, POPSUGAR, People, InStyle, People and Essence Magazines.
+Currently, Shannon is a SVP, Creative Director at Deutsch Los Angeles, where she is crafting a new phase for the H&R Block.
+Previous to Deutsch, Shannon was a Creative Director at Droga5 where she drove the successful, culture driven relaunch of CoverGirl and sharpened her wit for Chase.
+While at Droga5 she actively contributed to industry diversity initiatives such as Droga’s D5in10 Academy and Here Are All The Black People with The One Club for Creativity.
+Shannon’s time at Droga was preceded by a successful tenure as a Senior Creative Director at INVNT (then a division of Time Inc) where she focused on strategizing live, integrated lifestyle + beauty experiences for brands like the American Institute of Architects, Intel, SC Johnson, POPSUGAR, InStyle, People and Essence Magazines.

 In her spare time, Shannon works to fuse her many passions into action and service.
 Starting with her co-founding The Vanguard, the young auxiliary group of the Museum of the African Diaspora in San Francisco in 2006, she's now moved on to larger, more personal platforms.
 Since 2009 she has published, designed and contributed to PARLOUR, a global digital travel-lifestyle destination for women of color.
 In 2011, Shannon created Feminist Enough, a storytelling project which gives a fresh voice to women of color and modern feminist ideals, powered by video and social media.
-As a huge advocate of mentorship, she also has serves as a mentor with New Inc, a cultural and entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
+As a huge advocate of mentorship, she also has served as a mentor with New Inc, a cultural and entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
 With both she lends her expertise in pitching and presentation development, creative strategy and planning.

-In her spare time, Shannon is actively adding to the discourse around the importance and power of women in advertising through paneling and public conversations, most recently at Advertising Week NY 2016.
-In 2018, Shannon was also selected as a judge for the 2018 One Show Awards Branded Entertainment jury.
+From the looks of it, her decision to quit pre-med was a good one.
 Happy to exist at the cross-section of creativity, strategy, execution and culture, she's always ready for a challenge.

 And it's always fresh.